 The Predator G6 is similar in configuration to the Lenovo Ideacentre Y900.
 It also has the same price.
 This Acer desktop goes off the reservation in design.
 It looks similar to an armored tank tread.
 The PC includes a front-accessible hard drive bay.
 But, the side panel of the system needs a screwdriver to remove.
 It comes with Steel Series keyboard and mouse, which are excellent.
 The system also includes a software overclocking the CPU.
 It can be activated by pressing a big red turbo button which is on the CPU casing.

-Velocity Micro is known as the maker of excellent custom gaming PCs with an understated, simplistic look.
-Only a clear side window and some blue accent lights indicate that this is a gaming desktop.
+iBuypower is known as the maker of excellent custom gaming PCs with an understated, simplistic look that comes with a mouse and keyboard.
+Only a clear side window 10 home and intel i7 and RGB lightning case indicate that this is a gaming desktop.
 There are two key selling points of this gaming configuration.
 First, one is the VR-ready panel on the front, which offers access to the HDMI and USB ports required to hook up a VR headset.
-Other is the inclusion of the Nvidia 980ti graphics card, which is a step up from the standard 980 card.
+Another is the inclusion of the Nvidia GTX 1660 Ti 6 GB graphics card and 16GBRAM memory.

 Origin PC Eon17-SLX